 Anyway, while reading the book I excerpted a few passages that I thought were informative and clarifying.
 They're copied below.
 I think Soh is trustworthy: she has a PhD, she's steeped in the scientific literature, she began as a fervent social constructionist but completely changed her mind once seeing what research had to say, she's aware of studies that come to conclusions different from hers but explains what's wrong with them (not every study's conclusions are right, after all), and she's very sympathetic to the "social justice" concerns of activists.
 Overall, the book is pretty reasonable.

 Postscript, written in a moment of inadvisable lack of self-censorship: Despite the consensus among liberal and intellectual circles, I don't think people actually believe gender, or sexual identity, is entirely socially constructed.
 It's something they say (because they're supposed to say it), but it's not something they deeply believe.
 The differences between men and women are too profound for anyone to really believe they're totally artificial, solely the product of how people were socialized as children.
 The wonderful female tendency to laugh and smile far more often than men: is that a result of their being universally taught to laugh and smile a lot??
 They themselves, women and girls, don't bring anything to the table, they're just socially pressured and manipulated into regular bursts of giggling and spontaneous beaming smiles a thousand times a day?
 Men's brutish assertiveness and aggressiveness: were they taught to act that way?
 Going back millennia?
-Every generation in every society in history has been socialized so that the males are a bunch of aggressive gorillas?
+Every generation in apparently every society in history has been socialized so that the males are a bunch of aggressive gorillas?
 Women's obvious emotional intelligence (or 'sensitivity'): were they taught that?
 Men's emotional coarseness: were they everywhere taught to be so coarse?
 Men's wolfish hungry-eyes syndrome whenever they see an attractive woman: have they been—somehow—socialized in every society to react that way, to drool over women?
-That spontaneous reaction, instantaneous and reflexive, to seeing a good-looking woman is just a social artifact??
+That spontaneous reaction, instantaneous and reflexive, to seeing a good-looking woman is just a cultural artifact??
 (But if it isn't, then male and female brains are innately different after all!)
 I mean, hordes of liberal and left-wing academics pretend to believe these things, because in order to have a successful career it's important to project idiocy and groupthink, but I doubt many of them truly believe it.
 I even doubt most of them know what they actually believe.
 They just think and write as they're supposed to.
 They are the perfect specimens of socialization—they should study themselves if they're interested in "socialization."

 No reasonable person thinks, for example, that which sex you're attracted to is socially constructed.
 Homosexuals, like heterosexuals, tend to insist they have no control over it.
 It isn't a choice, and it's so deeply rooted in your mind it can't be a mere result of experiences you've had ("social constructions").
 Why shouldn't the same be true of sexual identity, or "gender"?
 Where would the painful, debilitating gender dysphoria of trans people come from if not from something deeply rooted in their brain, something biological?
 And what else can explain the differences between particular trans and cis people who have had more or less the same socialization?